weareenvoy/tdd-bowling-example/readme.md

 What if we create an instance variable on the class?
 Let’s add a private instance variable `$score` to `BowlingGame`, add all of the pins to `$score` when `BowlingGame::roll()` is called, and return `$score` from `BowlingGame::score()`.

 It’s passing now!

+#### Interlude #1 -- Refactoring!

+Follow along with the code completely by following the commits in `refactor/part-1`.

+Since we’ve gone through 2 tests, we can visit the **Refactor** step of Red-Green-Refactor and determine what, if anything, we want to do.

+There are a few things we can look at to want to refactor, including but not limited to:

+* duplicated code
+* complex code
+* hard-to-read code

+The goal in the **Refactor** step of Red-Green-Refactor is to make your code easier to understand and have a better architecture.
+Let’s jump into the code and see what we can do.

+Well, there is some duplicate code within our tests that may be used in other tests.
+To promote reusability and extensibility, let’s abstract out the creation of `BowlingGame` to a private function on the test.

+Let’s also take those for loops and make them a private function on the test so we can have a more expressive (readable) test.

+How do we do that?
+We want to **always** stay in a Green state.
+Going into a Red state breaks the loop, as Red only happens after all of the tests are passing.
+Until you are 110%+ comfortable writing tests, do this step.
+Keep it green.
+If you don’t, it will turn into more work than you want it to be.

+We approach this in a seemingly backwards fashion.
+Let’s look at the duplicated creation of a game.
+First, let’s create a function `createGame` on the test class.
+Re-run the tests, and confirm everything is green.
+Update the function so that `createGame` returns a new `BowlingGame` instance.
+Re-run the tests again, and confirm they’re green.
+Finally, in one of the tests, replace `new BowlingGame` with `$this->createGame()`, and run them again.
+Once they come back as green, we can make this change in every other location where we want the code.

+Challenge yourself to see if you can make the same thing happen for the looped rolls that are happening (`rollMany` is a pretty good function name,  if you need it).
+Go through the same steps, confirming every time that every change you make does not make a test turn red.

+> Why do we put `rollMany` on the test class instead of in `BowlingGame` itself?
+> First, we don’t have a test for it.
+Second, within our business rules (score a bowling game)
+> there is no need for such a function.
+For the time being it works better as a test helper
+> function rather than a function on the instance itself.
+When you consider a real bowling game,
+> is there ever a moment when multiple rolls would be scored at the same time with the same
+> number of pins?

+> Something else to consider is that all of the refactoring being done here is in the test class
+> rather than in the implementation class.
+This is just fine.
+If no refactoring needs to happen
+> in the implementation class (yet), then there’s no reason to force any refactoring.
+That will
+> surely happen later on in the process.